hsklein/Simprovise/docs/source/tutorial.rst

 Bank Model Round 4: Abandoning the Queue and Adding Custom Data Collection
 ==========================================================================

-The next version of our bank model will add some behavior to our regular customers; if the queue is taking to long, they will bail out of the line and leave the bank.
+The next version of our bank model, :doc:`bank4.py <bank4_py>`, will add some behavior to our regular customers; if the queue is taking to long, they will bail out of the line and leave the bank.

 .. _bank-5-tutorial-label: